Best Skincare Stores in NYC: The 2026 Insider Guide

 Stop guessing what works for your skin

 FaceCutie's AI Mirror analyzes your skin in 30 seconds across 8 metrics: hydration, glow, clarity, evenness, texture, firmness, pores, and redness.
-Free forever.
-Optional Pro upgrade for unlimited scans + progress tracking.
+FaceCutie Free has no time limit.
+Pro is $4.99/month or $39.99/year for unlimited Mirror scans, Genie questions, and Product Scanner checks, plus Skin Lab and full Mirror history.

 Aesop on Greene Street and Le Labo on Elizabeth Street are the famous ones.
 But the real gems are smaller: Cap Beauty on Bond Street (clean beauty curation), CO Bigelow Chemists on 6th Avenue (oldest pharmacy in America, established 1838 — they stock niche European brands), and Standard Dose on Spring Street (results-focused, science-based products only).